 Now finally, our Marimekko chart looks like this.

 This has been a guide to Marimekko Chart.
-Here we discuss how to create Mekko chart in excel along with practical examples and downloadable excel template.
+Here we discuss how to create the Mekko chart in excel along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –